nuxt/docs/guide/directory-structure.md

 # Directory Structure

+> Change this to explain in details the structure of a starter template

 > Nuxt.js doesn't require a lot of directory structure convention.
 It is free to define most of the directory structure with its own convention.

 # Table of Contents